 Estate sale season is pretty hot and heavy around here this fall.
 If you've never been to a sale before, you really should try one out.
-They can be quite addictive.
+They can be game-changing.

 Just don't tell your mom I turned you on to them.